Bank Mandiri

-PT Bank Mandiri (Persero) Tbk or Bank Mandiri, (stylized in lower-case with dotless I) headquartered in Jakarta, is the largest bank in Indonesia in terms of assets, loans and deposits.
-Total assets as of 2022, were 1.992 Trillion rupiah (around US$133 Billion).
+PT Bank Mandiri (Persero) Tbk or Bank Mandiri, (stylized in lower-case with dotless I) headquartered in Jakarta, is the largest bank in Indonesia in terms of assets, loans and deposits as of 2014.
+Total assets as of 2025, were Rp.
+2.829 trillion (around US$168 billion).
 As of 2022, Bank Mandiri is the largest bank in Indonesia by total assets.

 As of December 2022, the bank had 2,364 branches spread across three different time zones in Indonesia and 7 branches abroad, about 13,027 automatic teller machines (ATMs), and 11 subsidiaries, such as: Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Mandiri Taspen, and Mandiri AXA General Insurance.

 History

 Pre-merger

 The Museum Mandiri, the former Dutch East Indian headquarters of the Netherlands Trading Society that was nationalised after the independence period.